 Annulment, Divorce and Family Law Attorneys in Passaic County, NJ

-At Del Sardo & Montanari, LLC, our Passaic County divorce attorneys are thoroughly prepared to advocate for your interests through negotiations and legal proceedings in New Jersey Family Court and help you define and better understand the differences between annulments, divorces, and religious annulments.
-Over the last decade, we have helped countless clients in Woodland Park, Wayne, Clifton, and throughout Passaic and Essex counties to navigate through the complex process of divorce and Family Law to achieve their desired outcome.
-The leader of our family law practice, Darren J. Del Sardo, is a New Jersey Supreme Court Certified Civil Trial Attorney who has earned significant recognition during his distinguished career.
-In fact, he has been named among the Top 40 Trial Attorneys under 40 and among the Top 100 Trial Attorneys in the Nation by the National Trial Lawyers Association.
-When you come to us with your case, we listen to develop a comprehensive understanding of your situation, answer your questions, address your concerns, and construct a compelling case that supports your position.
-For a cost-free consultation with one of our highly knowledgeable divorce attorneys, contact us online through our Passaic County offices at (973) 233-4396 or toll-free at (888) 877-7985 today.
+At The Montanari Law Group our Passaic County divorce attorneys are thoroughly prepared to advocate for your interests through negotiations and legal proceedings in New Jersey Family Court and help you define and better understand the differences between annulments, divorces, and religious annulments.
+Over the last decade, we have helped countless clients in Woodland Park, Wayne, Clifton, and Passaic and Essex counties to navigate the complex process of divorce and Family Law to achieve their desired outcome.
+For a cost-free consultation with one of our highly knowledgeable divorce attorneys, contact us online through our Passaic County offices at (973) 233-4396 or toll-free (888) 877-7985 today.

 How Child Support, Custody, & Alimony Can Affect a Wayne, NJ Annulment